What do Board members do?

 Are Board members compensated?

 Board members are not compensated and are expected to pay their way to Board meetings, however, there is a Board Meeting Attendance Fund (see below).
-ORCID will pay for the unaffiliated researcher member to participate in Board meetings.
+ORCID will pay for the unaffiliated researcher members to participate in Board meetings.
 Note that Board meetings usually alternate between North America and Europe, with occasional locations in Asia and Latin America.
 Meetings typically last 1.5 days and may be scheduled back-to-back with ORCID-supporting engagements such as a workshop or outreach meeting, which would necessitate an additional one day commitment to ORCID.

 What is the nominations process?

 When are elections?

-Elections are by majority vote of the Board at the Annual Meeting, generally held each January.
-Starting in 2017, elections will be by majority vote by the ORCID Members on a slate presented by the Nominating Committee.
-In addition, write-in candidates may be nominated by any group of twenty (20) or more Members (including no more than one member of a specific Consortium) no more than 30 days after the slate is announced.
+Elections are by majority vote of the ORCID members on a slate presented by the Nominating Committee following approval by the Board.
+Write-in candidates may be nominated by any group of twenty (20) or more Members (including no more than one member of a specific Consortium) no more than 30 days after the slate is announced.
 If write-in candidates are received, elections are by plurality vote among the slate and any write-in candidate.
 For more information on proposing write-in candidates, see the ORCID Bylaws, Article III Section 2b.
 Elections are carried out by electronic ballot.